Configuring Automation Utilities and Datacenter Automations

 3. Complete the following fields as needed:

 1. Optionally, supply values in the other fields on this page to refine when the automation will trigger.
-If you are configuring the automation policy to send the output of the run book actions to a ticketing system, you should ensure that the process for associating a ticket with the SL1 event occurs before this automation policy triggers.
+If you are configuring the automation policy to send the output of the run book actions to a ticketing system, you should ensure that the process for associating a ticket with the Skylar One event occurs before this automation policy triggers.
 Typically, you would use the "and ticket IS created" or "and external ticket IS created" options in the Criteria Logic fields to do this.

 2. Click Save for a new policy, or click Save As if you are customizing an existing policy.
 If you modify one of the included automation policies and save it with the original name, any customizations you made to that policy will be overwritten when you upgrade the PowerPack.